 We strongly advise international applicants to use a courier company or other service where it is possible to track the delivery.

 The University accepts no responsibility for any possible expenses related to the delivery of the application, such as courier service fees or customs duties.
 The sender is responsible for all shipping costs.

 As the copies of study certificates must be officially attested, we cannot accept applications delivered by email or fax.

 Successful applicants must have an excellent command of English.
 All the CCIS study options are offered in English.

 Accepted language tests

 Applicants applying for a right to study towards a degree in an English-taught programme at Aalto University are required to provide an official certificate of their English proficiency.
-The recognized language tests and their minimum score requirements are listed below.
+The recognised language tests and their minimum score requirements are listed below.